Gromov-Witten invariants in complex and Morava-local $K$-theories: Counting theories

 The theory of Chern classes and the formal group for $K$-theory are standard.
 We now discuss the last two axioms:

 \begin{lemma} Given a pullback diagram \eqref{eq:transverse_diagram}, we have $f_* [\bT_{0}] = [\bT_{1}] \cap \pi_1^*( g_* [F_{0}])$. \end{lemma}

 \begin{proof} This is a variant of results which have already been used in the study of algebraic K-theoretic Gromov-Witten invariants, e.g. \cite[Proposition 3]{Lee-QKFoundations}.
-The map $F_0 \to F_1$ is a $G$-embedding of complex manifolds, hence has a push-forward in $K_G$-theory coming from the Thom class of the normal bundle, and the $K$-theory Thom class is given by the Clifford complex.
+Up to stabilising $F_1$ and $\bT_1$, the map $F_0 \to F_1$ can be assumed to be an $G$-embedding of transverse complex manifolds, hence has a push-forward in $K_G$-theory coming from the Thom class of the normal bundle, and the $K$-theory Thom class is given by the Clifford complex.
 Since we have a pullback diagram, the map $\cT_0 \to \cT_1$ is also an embedding of $G$-manifolds, so the construction of the push-forward in transverse $K$-theory follows the more elementary template from Section \ref{sec:transverse_Kthy} and is again associated to the Clifford complex of the normal bundle.
 The result then follows from the naturality of the Euler class. \end{proof}

 \begin{lemma} A complex analytic normal crossing divisor has a fundamental class, which is compatible with pullback, given by applying the multiplicative formal group law to the fundamental classes of its top strata. \end{lemma} \begin{proof} This was explained in Section \ref{Subsec:divisor} and Example \ref{ex:divisor_Ktheory}. \end{proof}